-Northland Pioneer College is committed to bringing quality higher education opportunities to all of the residents of Northeastern Arizona by keeping our tuition rates at or one of the lowest in the state.
+NPC is committed to helping prepare tomorrow's skilled workers - whether they are headed to a university for additional training, or directly to work.
 But cutbacks in state and tribal funding and federal Pell grants are keeping many from pursuing the skills and education needed for a better life.
 That's why NPC is continuing to offer tuition scholarship programs and discounts.